microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-05.md)

-## Pre-requisites

-- You will need a GitHub account or Azure DevOps environment to create/run your workflows.

 ## Introduction

 You can integrate Azure Load Testing in your CI/CD pipeline at meaningful points during the development lifecycle.
 For example, you could automatically run a load test at the end of each sprint or in a staging environment to validate a release candidate build.
 In the test configuration, you specify pass/fail rules to catch performance regressions early in the development cycle.
 For example, when the average response time exceeds a threshold, the test should fail.
 To get the maximum value from this approach, it is critical to integrate this in your CI/CD workflow as soon as possible.